What is #thecxdeck?

 The CX Deck Online Toolkit

-When you buy the CX Deck Online Toolkit, you’ll not only get access to five other tools and resources that complement The CX Deck but you'll also get access to the complete Customer Experience Deck PDF.
+The CX Deck Online Toolkit, includes access to five other tools and resources that complement The CX Deck.
+Plus you'll also get access to the complete Customer Experience Deck PDF.

 You’ll find the following tools & resources in The CX Deck Toolkit: